Technica-Engineering/vector_blf/README.md

 * share/man/
 * include/_project_/

+# Wanted features

+* There is currently no transition between little/big endian.
+Current support is only for little endian machines.

 # Missing test coverage

 * all objectTypes for which I had no examples to define a test case